mihassan/crystal-cave/README.md

 - **💾 Persistence**: High scores, max levels, and best speedrun times are saved locally via `localStorage`.
 - **🎨 2.5D Aesthetics**: Parallax dust particles, glowing bloom effects, and dynamic lighting create a sense of depth on a 2D canvas.
 - **⌨️ Keyboard Support**: Arrow keys and WASD for desktop players.
+- **📱 Touch Support**: Touch and drag joystick controls for mobile players.

 ## 🕹️ Controls